kasbench/globeco-trade-blotter/cursor-log.md

 - Created TradeTypeControllerTest.java with REST endpoint tests including error handling
 - Created Flyway migration V5__sample_trade_type_data.sql to insert sample data into the trade_type table
 - Added Trade Type API documentation to README.md in the same format as other resources
+- Created Destination.java entity class with JPA annotations and standard Java methods
+- Created DestinationRepository.java as a JPA repository interface
+- Created DestinationService.java interface with CRUD operations
+- Created DestinationServiceImpl.java implementing the service with error handling and optimistic locking
+- Created DestinationController.java exposing REST endpoints for Destination
+- Created DestinationTest.java with unit tests for the entity class
+- Created DestinationServiceImplTest.java with comprehensive service layer tests including error cases and optimistic locking
+- Created DestinationControllerTest.java with REST endpoint tests including error handling
+- Created Flyway migration V6__sample_destination_data.sql to insert sample data into the destination table
+- Added Destination API documentation to README.md in the same format as other resources